Anger rose like bile in my throat when I saw what the inquisitors had done to Hope.

 I reviewed the map for any errors, and Mercy spoke.
 “Lady Frey, we don’t have much time.
 We need to destroy anything that might implicate Lord Frey and choose what to take with us- we won’t be able to take much.

-Mercy nodded, and left to search the room while I opened the trunk’s compartment and stowed the map inside.
-Then I closed the compartment, carefully replaced the trunk’s lining, and filled the rest with the warmest, most serviceable clothes I could find.
-I packed some of Hope’s clothes as well, so he would have something if he were freed or rescued.
+Mercy nodded and left to search the room while I opened the trunk’s compartment and stowed the map inside.
+Then I closed the compartment, carefully replaced the trunk’s lining, and filled the rest of the trunk with the warmest, most serviceable clothes I could find.
+I packed Hope’s clothes as well as my own, so he would have something if he were freed or rescued.

 Mercy stoked the fire, feeding letters and books into the flames.
 “He was careful, so there’s not much,” she said, “but some of his letters contain murmurings against the Prince and church, and some of his books were written by abolitionists.
 It’s best to be rid of anything that would look bad.”

 “We can keep his letters to Celeste, and we will need his bank book if the inquisition leaves anything of his property.
-Everything else can be destroyed.”
+Everything else should be destroyed.”

 Mercy nodded and stoked the fire further.
-“I’m glad it’s cold, today.
+“I’m glad it’s cold today; a large blaze is not out of place.
 I will help you finish packing when I’m done.
-Leave all of your silks and fine things behind- I suppose you may keep the necklace Lord Frey gave you, but wear it under your clothes.
+Leave all of your silks and fine things behind-take only what will be useful.
+I suppose you may keep the necklace Lord Frey gave you, but wear it under your clothes.
 How much pin money do you have?”

 Mercy’s eyes went wide.
 “More than enough, I should say.
-Here are some clean handkerchiefs, a flintbox, a ball of twine, and some of your sewing things.
+Here are some clean handkerchiefs, a tinderbox, a ball of twine, and some of your sewing things.
 Don’t look at me like that; I don’t expect you to do embroidery, but this will be useful.
-Also- Lord Frey’s pocket knife.
+Also,here is Lord Frey’s pocket knife.
 He only ever carried it when he went hunting, but you should keep it with you.”

-She stuffed the other things in my valise, and handed me the mother of pearl handled knife.
+She stuffed the other things into my valise and handed me the mother-of-pearl handled knife.

 “We don’t want to overfill your valise.
 Is there anything else you can think of?”